Male Victims of Domestic Abuse

 At TDAS we offer a number of services specifically for men who are experiencing domestic abuse:

 One-to-one True Colours

 We understand that because you are male, you may be worried that no one will believe you and that no one will take your fears seriously.

-Research into the domestic abuse of males is very new and much is still to be learnt.
+Research into the domestic abuse of men is very new and much is still to be learnt.
 What everyone is clear about however, is that domestic abuse happens to males, that it is unacceptable in any form and that every individual has a right to live their life free from abuse.

-Domestic abuse takes place within an intimate relationship -it is a pattern of bullying and controlling behaviour.
+Domestic abuse takes place within an intimate relationship - it is a pattern of bullying and controlling behaviour.
 Domestic abuse can affect men in heterosexual or same-sex relationships.
 It can also take place between family members.
 Domestic abuse is rarely a one-off event.
 Physical and sexual abuse tends to get more severe and happen more often over time.
-If you are forced to alter your behaviour because you are frightened of your partner's reaction, it is likely you are being abused.
+If you are forced to alter your behaviour because you are frightened of your partner's reactions, it is likely you are being abused.